nu3commerce/nu3-gadget/README.md

 - **App Framework**: Host and manage multiple business-critical apps within a single Gadget-based platform.
 - **Best Before Notice Manager**: (Included app) Automatically identifies products nearing expiration using BigQuery, updates Akeneo PIM with localized best-before notices, and manages product categories (e.g., food saver).
+- **PriceApi Sync**: (Included app) Syncs weekly market prices and competitor information from PriceAPI to BigQuery for LookerStudio dashboards.
 - **Shopify Integration**: Embedded app with deep integration into Shopify Admin, supporting shop, sync, and GDPR request models.
 - **Akeneo PIM Integration**: Fetches and updates product data, manages categories, and synchronizes best-before notices.
 - **BigQuery Integration**: Queries product stock and expiration data to drive business logic.
-- **Automated Logging**: All major actions and errors are logged and viewable in the app UI.
+- **Automated Logging**: All major actions and errors are logged and viewable in the app UI, with separate log sections for each app on the home dashboard.
 - **GDPR Compliance**: Handles Shopify GDPR requests for shop data.

 ## Tech Stack